Why do I have to pay Association Fees?

 Your Association's fees, or assessments, pay for the maintenance, repair and administration of the common areas and facilities of your community.
-These may include pools, tennis courts, and playgrounds.
+These may include pools, entrances, and playgrounds.

 How do I pay the Association Fees?

-You can pay for your Association Fees by mail, auto draft, online, or by dropping off payment at our office.
+You can pay for your Association Fees by mail, online, or by dropping off payment at our office.
 Your check should be made payable to your Association and may be mailed to: P.O.
 Box 967, Commerce, GA 30529.
 If you wish to drop off your payment, our physical address in central MS is 511 Keywood Circle, Flowood, MS 39232.

 What does the Association do?

 The Association is a non-profit corporation managed by an elected Board of Directors.
 The Board is responsible for the management of funds, the enforcement of the deed restrictions, and the maintenance of the common areas.